 The Healing Power of Music

-In Sri Lanka children from different communities are brought together and taught an instrument to be part of an Orchestra.
-You can donate at the link below towards the project.
+In Sri Lanka children from different communities are brought together and taught an instrument to be part of an Orchestra. project.

 The Parallel Versing project linked with Northern Ireland started in 2013 designed and delivered by the organisations Beyond Skin and The Music Project (Sri Lanka) with a start-up investment from the Esufally Family Foundation.
 2014-2017 investments from Arts Council NI, Arts & Business, Belfast Harbour, Local Councils and IBIS Belfast Hotel assisted the growth of the project..